Pixel-Explorer/Pixelate-MVP/README.md

 ## Firebase Hosting

 The `firebase.json` file configures response headers for hosting.
-It sets a `Content-Security-Policy` header that allows fonts loaded from `data:` URLs and scripts served from `blob:` URIs.
+It sets a `Content-Security-Policy` header that allows fonts from 'self' and https://fonts.gstatic.com, styles from 'self', https://fonts.googleapis.com, https://cdn.jsdelivr.net, and scripts from 'self' and https://cdn.jsdelivr.net.

 Deploy the hosting configuration with: